 This vacancy is now closed.

-As Carbon Brief looks to develop our coverage of China, we are looking for enthusiastic and talented individuals to join our team of China specialists.
+As Carbon Brief looks to develop our coverage of China, we are seeking an experienced candidate for a brand new editorial role.
 You’ll help us to explain and analyse how the world’s most populous country and largest emitter is responding to climate change.

 - Do you want to contribute to accurate reporting of how China addresses climate change?